Israeli defense minister says the Gaza war has entered a new stage with an expanded ground operation

 The U.N. agency for Palestinian refugees, which runs an extensive network of shelters and schools for nearly half the displaced Gaza residents, has lost contact with most of its staff, spokeswoman Juliette Touma said Saturday.
 She said that coordinating aid efforts was now “extremely challenging.”

-The intensified air and ground campaign also raised new concerns about dozens of hostages dragged into Gaza on Oct.
-7. On Saturday, hundreds of relatives of hostages gathered in a square in downtown Tel Aviv, demanding to meet with Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallat.
+The intensified air and ground campaign raised new concerns about dozens of hostages dragged into Gaza on Oct.
+7. On Saturday, hundreds of relatives of hostages gathered in a square in downtown Tel Aviv, demanding to meet with Gallant and Prime Minister Benjamin Netanyahu.

 Some in the group demanded that Israel push for the release of all hostages before proceeding with the campaign against Hamas.
 Protesters wore shirts emblazoned with the faces of their missing relatives under the word “kidnapped” and the words “Bring them back.”

-The families “feel like they’re they’re left behind and no one is really caring about them,” said Miki Haimovitz, a former lawmaker and spokeswoman for the group.
+The families “feel like they’re left behind and no one is really caring about them,” said Miki Haimovitz, a former lawmaker and spokesperson for the group.
 “No one is talking to them.
 No one is explaining what’s going on.”

 In Cairo, Egyptian President Abdel Fattah el-Sissi said his government was working to de-escalate the conflict through its talks with the warring parties to release prisoners and hostages.
 He didn’t provide further details.